webver/autoware_reference_design/docs/Appendix/Open-AD-Kit-Start-Guide/test-configuration-pcu.md

 This guide explains how to run Autoware.Auto by using multiple docker container with same docker image and how to test by using scenario simulator.

-We need 2 computers running Linux to complete test execution;
+We need 2 computing devices to complete test execution;

-- One is the __ARM-Based__ computer to run Autoware.Auto.
+- One is the __ARM-Based__ embeded device to run Autoware.Auto.

 - The second is __Intel x64__ computer to run Rviz and scenario simulator.